Brand Shoutouts

 But wings were the idea that wouldn't leave him alone.

-Swad later told Franchise Times about wings: *"It was a fresh idea, and it's still the best restaurant concept ever invented."*
+"It was a fresh idea, and it's still the best restaurant concept ever invented." — Antonio Swad

 By 2003, Swad had grown the brand past 90 locations and sold to Gemini Investors.
 The rest followed: private equity ownership, a 2015 IPO, and eventually a publicly traded company on NASDAQ under the ticker WING.